Cuca arrives in BH and resumes work at Atltico this Tuesday

 Then, at 3 pm, Cuca will receive the Atltico players for the first conversation and the first training session since returning.

-It will be five full days of work until the re-debut in the alvinegro command.
+It will be five full days of work until the return to the alvinegro command.
 On Sunday, at 4 pm, the Minas Gerais team visits Internacional in Beira-Rio, for the 20th round of the Brazilian Championship – the first of the return.

 Cuca welcomes Galo in fourth place in the competition, with 32 points – seven less than leader Palmeiras.

-The coach, who signed a contract until the end of the season, will also play in the Copa Libertadores.
-The opponent of the quarterfinals is Palmeiras, in clashes scheduled for August 3rd and 10th.
+The coach, who signed a contract until the end of the season, will also compete in the Copa Libertadores.
+The opponent of the quarter finals is Palmeiras, in clashes scheduled for August 3rd and 10th.